 Now, fill them with protein and more fat…!

 These tortillas are great with so many different fillings.
 They should make meal prep MORE convenient.
-Once you have a tortillas, the rest of the meal comes together quickly:
+Once you have a batch of tortillas, the rest of the meal comes together quickly:

 - For casual lunch-style food, fill them with deli meat, bacon and avocado.